tytydraco/yessleep/out/I_was_hired_as_a_substitute_teacher_I_finally_met_the_nurse.md

 When I'm writing on the chalkboard, with the kids in my peripheral,  I can see the hobbit - door, but my back's to their entrance.

 I was going over subtraction and remainders, when the hair on my arms stood on end.
-The air was charged, like the moments before a lightning strike.
+The air felt charged, like the moments before a lightning strike.
 The children were utterly still.
-Unnatural.
+Not a single movement.

 Turning, I saw her.
 The nurse.
 Tall.
 Almost perfect features.
 But when you looked at them, the features seemed to swim.
 Like an AI rendering of a human, where the image is constantly being generated.

-Even now I can't generate a picture of her in my head.
-The whispers came back, not directly, but around the edges of my consciousness.
+Even now I can't conjure a picture of her in my head.

+With her entrance, the whispers came back, not directly, but around the edges of my consciousness.

-The children, in unison, watched as a girl in the third row stood and started walking forward.
-Her face was blank, emotionless.
+The children, in unison, turned their heads and watched a young, dark haired girl in the third row stand and walk forward.
+Her face blank, emotionless.
 Her body relaxed.

 But her eyes.
 Her eyes seemed to scream for help.
 Tears welled at the corners.
 I wanted to grab her.
 Hug her.
+Protect her.
 Keep her safe.

-The other children's heads followed her, in unison, feeling the fear for her, with her, all as one.
+The other children's heads followed her path, in unison, feeling the fear for her, with her, all as one.

 Suddenly, I desperately wished I knew her name.
 It was temporary, I had told myself.
 Don't get attached.
-So I made a conscious decision not to learn their names, besides Johnny (Who I tried to forget).
-I made up my mind to earn my money, then leave behind this place and whatever evil lived within it's walls. .
+So I had made a conscious decision not to learn their names, besides Johnny (Who I tried to forget).
+I made up my mind to earn my money, then leave behind this place and whatever evil lurked within it's walls. .

 But watching this child walk, frightened, towards this grotesque creature...

 I couldn't help myself.
+My mouth opened in protest (to say what, I have no clue)...

-My mouth opened....and the nurse's head snapped towards me.
+Like a striking viper, the nurse's head snapped towards me.
 The charge in the room grew to an overwhelming crescendo.
-I felt the pressure of my brain against my scull, the fluid in my eyes bulging.
-I could feel an artery, deep in my scull, starting to expand.
-The weak link in some biological chain, strained to the limit.
+She seemed to grow closer, larger as I felt the pressure of my brain swelling against my scull, the fluid in my eyes bulging.
+An artery, deep in my head, began to expand, balloon outwards.
+The weak link in some biological chain, straining to the limit.

-Then the children turned, as one towards the nurse.
+Then the children turned, as one,  towards the nurse.
 The whispers grew in intensity.
-There was a terse standoff happening, something way beyond my ability to grasp, with my life in the balance.
-Whatever darkness they had within, the darkness that almost consumed me, they were turning  on her.
+There was a terse standoff happening, something way beyond my ability to grasp, with my life hanging in the balance.
+Whatever darkness they had within, the darkness that had almost consumed me, they were now turning this darkness on her.

+A look of confusion crossed the nurse's face.
 Then the girl reached the nurse.
 Despite her fear she reached up, took the nurses hand.

-The nurse held her gaze on me, pressure building, for a long moment.
-I was on the edge of consciousness, barely holding on.
+The nurse held her gaze on me, internal pressure building, for a long moment.
+I was on the edge of consciousness, barely holding on, waiting for death.
 Then, abruptly, it stopped.

 I collapsed into my chair, mind swimming.
 The little girl looked back at me, and the last thing I really remember is the concern in her eyes.
 Concern.
 For me.

+And the enmity on the nurse's face.

 \*\*\*